Eyelid Surgery in Little Rock, Arkansas

 It is possible that some patients experience difficulty closing their eyes when they sleep; in rare cases, this condition may be permanent.
 Another very rare complication is ectropion, which results in a pulling down of the lower lids.
 In this case, another procedure may be necessary.

-Dr. Rhys Branman is one of Little Rock’s foremost facial cosmetic surgeons.
+Dr. Rhys Branman is an elite facial cosmetic surgeon in Little Rock.
 Board certified by both the American Board of Cosmetic Surgery and the American Board of Maxillofacial Surgery, Dr. Rhys L. Branman has the intricate knowledge of facial anatomy essential for achieving natural-looking results, along with over 20 years of experience performing eyelid surgery.

 Areas Served: